Back to School Immunizations

-If your child has not received the vaccines, schedule an appointment with your primary care provider.
-Remember to schedule your appointment early to avoid the last minute rush.
+- If your child has not received the vaccines, schedule an appointment with your primary care provider.
+Remember to schedule your appointment early to avoid the last-minute rush.

-Indiana State Department of Health, May 2, 2016
+- Indiana State Department of Health, June 2023

-Hamilton County Health Department, August 10, 2016
+- Hamilton County Health Department, July 11, 2023